There is no difference!

 When people are researching vinyl cutters online, they will often start seeing references to vinyl plotters as well.
-What are these mysterious plotters, and how are they different from cutting machines?
+What are these mysterious plotters, and what is the difference between a cutter and a plotter?

 The basic answer is that there is no difference.
 “Vinyl cutters” and “vinyl plotters” refer to the exact same machine.
 The difference refers to the tool being used in the tool carriage.